-Lawyers have historically played a vital role in policymaking — either as legislators, regulators, or government officials charged with developing and administering the law; as legal experts in public interest nongovernmental organizations; or as practitioners responsible for advising private actors about the law's application to their conduct.
-As a result of globalization and ever-expanding international interdependence, lawyers increasingly and inevitably will be expected to assume such policymaking functions in an international environment.
+Lawyers have historically played a vital role in international policymaking — either as legislators, regulators, or government officials charged with developing and administering the foreign policy or international law; as leaders in international organizations; as legal experts in public interest nongovernmental organizations or research institutions; or as practitioners responsible for advising private actors about the law's application to their conduct in a transnational environment.
+As a result of globalization and ever-expanding international interdependence, lawyers will increasingly expected to master international policymaking functions in our global environment.

 - Democracy, Development, and Rule of Law

 - International Political Economy